 The d_port entry lists the reserved port name D_receive.
 As with D_to_A, the port1 entry would normally contain the reserved name A_signal (see below) or a user-defined port name, while port2 may list any other analog reserved port name, used as a reference.
 The voltage measurements are taken in this example from the port1 entry with respect to the port2 entry.
 These ports must also be named by the Ports subparameter.

 The vlow and vhigh entries list the low and high analog threshold voltage values.
 The reported digital state on D_receive will be “0” if the measured voltage is lower than the vlow value, “1” if above the vhigh value, and “X” otherwise.

+Any or all of these entries may be defined by parameter names, which must be declared and initialized by one or more Converter_Parameters subparameter.

 The corner_name entry holds the name of the external model corner being referenced, as listed under the Corner subparameter.